inlang/plugin-template/README.md

 }
 ```

-For additional usage information, take a llok at [example](./example/).
+For additional usage information, take a look at [example](./example/).

 ## Contributing